mika314/mika314.github.io/bucket-list.md

 1. - [ ] Live in West Virginia state for at least 3 months
 1. - [ ] Live in Wisconsin state for at least 3 months
 1. - [ ] Live in Wyoming state for at least 3 months
+1. - [ ] Log in Astellia 20 hours
+1. - [ ] Log in Conan Exiles 20 hours
+1. - [ ] Log in Skyrim VR 20 hours
+1. - [ ] Log in Skyrim VR 20 hours
+1. - [ ] Log in Stardew Valley 20 hours
+1. - [ ] Log in Subnautica 20 hours
+1. - [ ] Log in Subnautica 20 hours
 1. - [ ] Make a Minecraft like MMO game
 1. - [ ] Make a font out of my handwriting
 1. - [ ] Make mozzarella cheese